softwaremill/ox/doc/basics/error-handling.md

   v1.ok() ++ v2.ok()
 ```

-Finally, options can be unwrapped as well; the error type is then `Unit`:
+Options can be unwrapped as well; the error type is then `Unit`:

 ```scala mdoc:compile-only
 import ox.either